 Well, I won second place.
 However, it feels like I won it all, because, the true competition was within myself.
 See, I’ve been dabbling in writing for the last year and half, or so, unsure and uncertain—basically fearful of immerging myself completely.
 What if I wasn’t good enough?
 What if I was wasting time that could be more productively spent elsewhere?
 Thankfully, the biggest “what if” unwavered: What if I don’t try?

-This spring, after months of abandoning my writing and mentally beating myself up for not writing, I had an honest discussion with myself, which boiled down to one statement: either commit yourself or quit.
+This spring, after months of abandoning my writing, and then mentally beating myself up for not writing, I had an honest discussion between my heart and head.
+It boiled down to one statement: Either commit yourself to writing, or quit.
 I could not accept the latter.
 I just couldn’t let it go (I’m a bit stubborn).
-I had heard the promised whisper of what should be, which had to come to me when I needed it most.
-Alas, I was neglecting that purpose—and ultimately me.
+I’d heard the promised whisper of what should be, coming to me when I needed it most.
+Writing helped me through a very difficult time.
+And there I was, neglecting it and its purpose—and ultimately, myself.
 That had to change.
-Banishing faithless comments and doubtful looks, both those personally contrived and received by others, to the farthest reaches of comprehension released my productivity.
+I needed to banish the doubtful, self-contrived comments to the farthest reaches of my comprehension.

-I also made the dynamic decision to start with just one of my several stories (all in various stages of development) and stick with it until the very end.
+I also made the decision to re-start one of my several stories (all in various stages of development) and stick with it until the very end.
 No more daydreaming between various characters and worlds (unless something just happens to pop in my head).
-I’d be resolute and dedicated.
+I’d be resolute, dedicated.
 I have to say, this obvious method is working, much to my chagrin.

 Anyway, late one evening, while goofing off, I googled “writing contest.”
 I just happened to stumble upon Women On Writing!
 (WOW!) and saw that they had a quarterly flash fiction contest ending soon.
 From nowhere, a vision played out, a flash.
 Immediately, I wrote it down.